 - Wonderful beasts and where to find them: exons, introns, operons, polymerases, reverse transcriptases.

 - A brief look on genetics.

 - Addressed therapies: sorafenib.

 Pablo is a Spanish medical translator with almost 30 years of translating experience, both in-site (McGraw-Hill) and as freelance (most of the time).
 He received his medical degree in 1987, and since then he has worked for the most important translation agencies in Spain and abroad, and for most of major pharmaceutical companies and CROs.
 He is an external translator for the WHO in Geneva, Switzerland.
 He is one the major authorities in the translation of clinical trial protocols EN>ES, about which he has published a highly-demanded handbook.

 Starting in 2009, he has presented over 35 webinars and 30 workshops, courses and conferences both in English and in Spanish, online and in several countries, including a 3-hour seminar at ATA 53rd Annual Conference at San Diego, California (in English), a whole-day workshop for NOTIS in Seattle, Washington (in September 2016), and the first medical translation slam in Spanish (at the Spanish Royal Academy of Medicine, also in September 2016).

 What are the benefits to you?

-The webinar will keep you abreast of developments and the latest terminology in clinical research.
+The video will keep you abreast of developments and the latest terminology in clinical research.